umr-amap/StormR/README.md

 * SP : South Pacific
 * SI : South Indian
 * NI : North Indian
-* ALL: the above 7 basins all together
+* ALL: the above 7 basins combined

-Default value for the basin is set to SP as the developpement team is located/interested in this particular region, and this basin has been used to test this package but it is up to the user to select his basin of interest.
+in the StormR package, the default value for the basin is set to SP, as the developpement team is located/interested in this particular region and because this basin has been used to test the package.
+However, the user can select a different basin.
-For the sake of data reliability, StormR focuses only on storms and tropical cyclones that occured beyond 1980.
-A research for older storms will result in an error.
+For the purpose of data reliability and accuracy, StormR only faciltates access to storms and tropical cyclones after 1980.
+Data for older storms is spatially less accurate and may therefore produce errors.
 [Click here](https://www.ncei.noaa.gov/sites/default/files/2021-07/IBTrACS_version4_Technical_Details.pdf) for a deeper insight on the documentation of this 'IBTrACS.ALL.v04r00.nc' file.

 ## Models